2026 Arizona elections

 A general election will be held in the U.S. state of Arizona on November 3, 2026.
-Primary elections will take place on August 4, 2026.
+Primary elections took place on July 21, 2026.
 The state-wide races in Arizona as well as the House races are expected to get significant attention due to its status as a battleground state.
 Arizona used to be a solid red state but had drifted into being a purple state by the 2020s, with Democrats holding both Senate seats and the governorship, in addition to Democrat Joe Biden winning the state in the 2020 presidential election.
-However, Republican Donald Trump won by a 5 point margin in 2024, showing his strongest performance out of every battleground state in that election.
+However, Republican Donald Trump won by a 5 point margin in 2024, showing his strongest performance out of the seven key swing states in that election, all of which he won.
 This is the first election cycle since 2014 that Arizona will not have a U.S. Senate election.

 United States House of Representatives

-Arizona has nine seats in the United States House of Representatives, which are currently held by two Democrats and six Republicans with one vacancy, (the vacant seat was won in a September special election by Adelita Grivalja, a Democrat, but she has not been seated yet as of October 19, keeping the seat vacant).
+Arizona has nine seats in the United States House of Representatives, which are held by three Democrats and six Republicans.

 In the last House election, Republicans won six seats, Democrats won three, with a total of 4 seats being decided by under 10 points in either direction.

 Governor

 Incumbent Democratic Governor Katie Hobbs is running for re-election to a second term in 2026.
 Hobbs narrowly defeated Republican nominee Kari Lake in 2022 with 50.32% of the vote.
 This is widely expected to be a close election.

+U.S. Representative Andy Biggs became the Republican nominee for Governor after defeating U.S. Representative David Schweikert in the Primary Election in July.

 Secretary of State

-Incumbent Democratic secretary of state Adrian Fontes has declared his intention to run for a second term in 2026.
+Incumbent Democratic Secretary of State Adrian Fontes has declared his intention to run for a second term in 2026.
 He won in 2022 with 52.38% of the vote, giving him the biggest margin of victory out of every statewide Arizona Democrat in 2022.

+Arizona Representative Alexander Kolodin became the Republican nominee for the Secretary of State after defeating Gina Swoboda in the Primary Election in July.

 Attorney General

 Incumbent Democratic attorney general Kris Mayes has declared her intention to run for a second term in 2026.
-She won in 2022 with 50.01% of the vote, making it the closest statewide race in Arizona in 2022.
+She won in 2022 with 49.94% of the vote, making it the closest statewide race in Arizona in 2022.

+Arizona Senate President Warren Petersen became the Republican nominee after defeating Rodney Glassman in the Primary Election in July.

 State Treasurer

 Incumbent Republican state treasurer Kimberly Yee is term limited and can not seek re-election for a third term.
 She won in 2022 with 55.67% of the vote, the best state-wide Republican showing in Arizona.

+Elijah Norton became the Republican nominee for Treasurer after defeating Katherine Hayley in the Primary Election in July.

+Nick Mansour became the Democratic nominee for Treasurer after winning an uncontested Primary Election in July.